 Where to find: At grocery stores, soft-drink shops, or supermarkets in India.

 As its English name tells, Panakam/Panagam is an authentic South Indian delight.
-Local people love having this for Ram Navami, Lord Rama’s birthday festival.
+Local people love having this for Ram Navami, Lord Rama’s birthday festival, or feature at wedding ceremonies.

-Traditionally, they will serve the drink to their God first before sharing it with others as prasad (food or beverages offered to a god by worshippers).
+Traditionally, they will serve the drink to their God first at Hindu temples before sharing it with others as prasad (food or beverages offered to a god by worshippers).
+Surprisingly, Panakam can help with indigestion and hydrate your body.

 Besides the common ingredients such as jaggery, ginger/cardamom powder, etc., tulsi leaves (holy basil leaves) are a particular component for festive versions of Panakam.
 On hot days, you can ask the sellers to put some ice cubes into your drink and make it even cooler.